balopez83/One-Mix-3-Hackintosh/README.md

 - Initial Upload
 - Original EFI moved to "EFI v1" folder (no changes have been made to this original EFI folder)
 - New EFI uploaded to "EFI v2" folder (micro HDMI port, & USB-C external video supported with internal video working) tested on Sierra only, may not work yet on High Sierra, Mojave, or Catalina.
+- Project on Hold temporarily.
+I have had an issue with my One-Mix 3 and had to send it back to China for repair.
+Once I receive it back I will move forward with this project.
+If anyone has ideas on how to proceed or test please let me know and I will assist as much as I can.

 ## OS Status